CandN/CandN.github.io/_posts/2016-05-20-cron-meets-rails.md

 So when user named `jon_snow` will for the first time run the `crontab -e`, the `/usr/lib/cron/tabs/jon_snow` file will be created, and opened in specified editor.

+***
 Note, that you can set `EDITOR` environment variable, to pick editor of your choice.
-It will become default one, for openingbash programs, like *crontab*.
+It will become default one, for opening bash programs, like *crontab*.
 In my case it looks like:

 {% highlight bash %}
 # ~/.bashrc
 export EDITOR=vim
 {% endhighlight %}

-**Note for vim users**

-If you are experiencing `crontab: temp file must be edited in place` error, during  `crontab -e` - it is caused by vim policy on backup files, which collides with `crontab` one.
+If you are experiencing `crontab: temp file must be edited in place` error, during  `crontab -e` - it is caused by vim policy on backup files, which collides with *crontab* one.
 To fix, update your vim config:

 {% highlight bash %}
 # ~/.vimrc
 set backupskip=/tmp/*,/private/tmp/* " skip backup, it's fix for crontab
 {% endhighlight %}

+***

-This file follows the specyfic format:
+*Crontab* files follow specyfic format:

 {% highlight bash %}
 *     *     *     *     *     command